eastmanerikr/Machine_Learning_Final/README.md

 ![Confusion Matrix](figure/Linear Descriminant Analysis Model-1.png)

 I next decided to try a Random Forest model.
-In Caret the "ranger" model does parallel processing much like XGBoost without having to do hot encoding.
+In Caret the "ranger" model does parallel processing much like XGBoost without having to do one-hot encoding.